Limitation Periods: Fraudulent Concealment

 In short, the doctrine applies where there is a special relationship between the parties and there is an unconscionable act committed by one party against the other party that has the effect of concealing the wrongdoing, or the defendant party commits a separate act of concealment that prevents the reasonable discovery of the wrong.

 In a nutshell, the limitation period will operate while a cause of action is discoverable.
 If the cause of action is not discoverable because of the defendant’s conduct, the courts may “toll” the limitation period and permit a claim to proceed.
 If you are getting sued before the Small Claims Court, or have been wronged and want to sue someone, speak with a legal professional.
-At Cochrane Moore LLP, in downtown Oshawa, we have an excellent team of paralegals with the skills and experience needed to serve your needs.
+At Act Legal in Oshawa, we have an excellent team of paralegals with the skills and experience needed to serve your needs.
 Call us today for a free consultation.

 Ajax - Bowmanville - Clarington - Lindsay - Oshawa - Peterborough - Pickering - Scugog - Toronto - Whitby